Carlos Andrés Pérez: Impeachment

 On 20 March 1993, Attorney General Ramón Escovar Salom introduced action against Pérez for the embezzlement of 250 million bolivars belonging to a presidential discretionary fund, or partida secreta.
 The issue had originally been brought to public scrutiny in November 1992 by journalist José Vicente Rangel.
-The money was used to support the electoral process in Nicaragua, and during the process it was revealed that the money was used to support and hire bodyguards for President Violeta Chamorro.
+The money was used to interfere in the 1990 Nicaraguan general election, and during the process it was revealed that the money was used to support and hire bodyguards for President Violeta Chamorro.
 On 21 May 1993, the Supreme Court considered the accusation valid, and the following day the Senate voted to strip Pérez of his immunity.
 Many of those in the Senate who supported Pérez's impeachment were members of AD.
 Pérez refused to resign, but after the maximum 90 days temporary leave available to the President under Article 188 of the 1961 constitution, the National Congress removed Pérez from office permanently on 31 August.

 Post-presidency

 Pérez' trial concluded in May 1996, and he was sentenced to 28 months in prison.

 In 1998, he was prosecuted again, this time on charges of embezzlement on public funds, accused of having secret joint bank accounts held in New York with his mistress, Cecilia Matos.
 Before the trial, he was elected to the Senate of Venezuela for his native State of Táchira, on the ticket of his newly founded party, Movimiento de Apertura y Participación Nacional (Apertura), thus gaining immunity from prosecutions.
 However, as the newly approved 1999 Constitution of Venezuela dissolved the Senate and created a unicameral National Assembly, Pérez lost his seat.
 In 1999, he ran again for the National Assembly, but did not gain a seat.
-On 20 December 2001, while in Dominican Republic, a court in Caracas ordered his detention, on charges of embezzlement of public funds.
+On 20 December 2001, while in the Dominican Republic, a court in Caracas ordered his detention, on charges of embezzlement of public funds.
 On 3 February 2002, he was formally asked in extradition.

 After that, he self-exiled in Miami, Florida, from where he became an opponent of President Hugo Chávez.
 On 23 October 2003, at 80 years old, he suffered a stroke that left him partially disabled.
 While in Miami, following the Daktari Ranch affair, Pérez said that the plot was a hoax but that Chávez had to be forcibly removed, saying that "Chávez has rejected all the peaceful exits that have been presented to him" and "it is not that I am in favor of violence, but that there is no other way out of Chavez".

 In 2009, Venezuelan attorney general Luisa Ortega Díaz ordered the extradition of Pérez due to his implementation of the Plan Ávila.